-The highly technical and technologically evolving nature of this industry is such that we do not believe the expertise exists in our government agencies and departments to assess information provided by the industry and to effectively supervise this industry.
+The highly technical and technologically evolving nature of this industry is such that we do not believe the expertise exists in our government agencies and departments to assess information provided by the industry and effectively supervise this industry.
 At the very least bureaucrats need to be trained in scientific method and the rules of evidence so that they can carry out effective investigations of Environmental Assessments, accidents and incidents etc.

-As an example, on the 29th January 2013 the EPA put out an Incident Alert (sourced by us from a GIPA request) about flooding of an AGL gas production well, MP25, located on a recent drill site 40 metres from the Nepean River.
-Campbelltown City Council had objected strongly to locating a well at this site due to the possibility of flooding.
-However when flooding was predicted, it was not the EPA who initiated an inspection.
-The alert stated that staff from Greens MP Jeremy Buckingham's office had attended the site and lodged a complaint about bubbling water (possibly methane) and chemicals and equipment that may have washed into the Nepean.
-The Alert states that, following a report from Buckingham's Office and from AGL, the EPA attended the site (on the same day, though it appears flood waters had subsided by then) and found no evidence of chemicals/materials leaving the site and that the site was fenced and intact preventing anything leaving the site; further that AGL and Jemena staff tested for methane in the EPA's presence and did not detect any methane using hand held meters.
-No mention was made of an open lined pit constructed by AGL to collect waste from the drill site, even though Buckingham's staff had apparently mentioned this in their report.

-As a member of the CCC I requested that I (and other CCC members) attend the site which we did the next day with the same EPA staff.
+As an example, on the 29th January 2013 the EPA put out an Incident Alert (sourced by us from a GIPA request) about flooding of an AGL gas production well, MP25, a recent drill site located 40 metres from the Nepean River.
+The alert stated that staff from MP Jeremy Buckingham's office had attended the site and lodged a complaint about bubbling water (possibly methane) and chemicals and equipment that may have washed into the Nepean.
+The Alert states that the EPA attended the site on the same day (though flood waters had obviously subsided by then) and found no evidence of chemicals/materials leaving the site and that the site was fenced and intact preventing anything leaving the site; further that AGL and Jemena staff tested for methane in the EPA's presence and did not detect any methane using hand held meters.
+No mention was made of an open lined pit constructed by AGL to collect waste from the drill site.
+As a member of the CCC I requested that I (and other CCC members) also attend the site which we did the next day with the same EPA staff.
 Though the flood waters had completely subsided, I note the following: